 You can create a prioritized task list for all your team members and workstations.
 This allows you and any employees to know exactly what tasks need to be completed.
 Also, you can get an overview of a production’s status, as tasks can be set to start, in progress, or complete.

 Finally, to make your WooCommerce order management truly automated, Katana automatically calculates your manufacturing costs based on your BOMs and production operations defined for a specific product.

-If you’re more of a visual learner, feel free to check out our in-depth tour of Katana below:
+If you’re more of a visual learner, feel free to check out the video below:

-Following the five hacks listed above in this article is certainly going to help you get more control over your orders.
-However, if you decide to continue without implementing a WooCommerce order management plugin, you’re going to find that optimizing your businesses performance is an uphill struggle.
+Following the automation hacks listed above in this article is certainly going to help you get more control over your orders.
+However, if you decide to continue without implementing a WooCommerce order management plugin, you’re going to find that optimizing your business’s performance is an uphill struggle.